Kazuki-Ya/Kazuki-Ya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 - Hi!
-I'm master student in Information Science, working on machine learning.
+I'm 1st-year Master student in Information Science, working on machine learning.
 - I’m interested in Natural Language Processing and other related technologies.
-- I'm currently focusing specifically on efficient training methods for large language models
+- I'm currently focusing specifically on efficient training methods for large language models.

 ---
 ## Education